-Over the last five years, my morning routine has evolved and changed with my needs, but I have gradually implemented these 10 elements into the flow of my mornings.
+Over time, my morning routine has evolved and changed with my needs, but I have gradually implemented these 10 elements into the flow of my mornings.
 If you want to give this a whirl, I recommend adding one thing every month or two.
 It takes the brain 21 days to develop a new habit and another week or so for the new habit to feel enjoyable.
 If we try to implement too many new things at once, it can be disastrous.

 Without further ado, I bring you 10 tips designed to help you enjoy your mornings more and set your days up for success: